connerbw/GeoLiking/README.md

 _We guarantee results marginally better than random™_

-This is the source code that runs [GeoLiking.com](http://geoliking.com)
+This is the source code that ran ~GeoLiking.com~

 Illustrations by [Shie Kasai](http://www.shiekasai.com)